katopz/PromiseKit/_posts/2014-12-27-cocoapods.md

 # How To Add Promises to Third Party Libraries

-It would be great if every library with asynchronous functionality would offer opt-in `PMKPromise *` variants for the asynchronous mechanisms.
+It would be great if every library with asynchronous functionality would offer opt-in promises for the asynchronous mechanisms.

 Should you want to add PromiseKit integration to your library, the general premise is to add an opt-in `subspec` to your `podspec` that provides methods that return `Promise`s.
 For example if we imagine a library that overlays a kitten on an image: